-Christmas feels like it’s rolled round unusually quickly this year.
+Christmas feels like it’s rolled around unusually quickly this year.
 Love Actually is back on the Netflix agenda and the manic hurry to cram in all present shopping is well and truly in count-down mode.
-But before the holiday season begins, we thought we’d leave you with some final thoughts and observations about Christmas and intellectual property (IP).
+But before the holiday season begins, we thought we’d leave you with some final thoughts and observations about Christmas and intellectual property (IP)

 Believe it or not, even ‘Christmas’ and ‘Happy Christmas’ are protected in the UK as trademarks.
 Does this mean you are committing trademark infringement by displaying this wording on your products/branding in the course of trade?
 Probably not, since these marks are protected as distinctive logo marks (see below) in specific classes (broadly software, media, games and entertainment).
 Unless those marks are reproduced in an identical or confusingly similar format for use in that field, there wouldn’t be grounds for a claim as those parties do not have monopoly rights over those words alone.